Ahnfelt/typed-format/README.md

         True
     }

-The following type describes an optional value, the type safe alternative to `null`.
+The following type describes an optional value.
 For example, an optional integer could be `None`, indicating no value, or `Some(42)`, indicating a value of 42:

     type Option<T> {
         None